-- Within seven days of the triggering absence, the district will do the following: - Select members of the absence intervention team; - Make three meaningful attempts to secure the participation of the student's parent or guardian on the absence intervention team. - Within 10 days of the triggering absence, the student will be assigned to the selected absence intervention team; - Within 14 school days after the assignment of the team, the district will develop the student's absence intervention plan; - Within seven days after the plan is developed, the district shall make reasonable efforts to provide written notification to the student's parent or guardian; - The student has 60 days to successfully implement the plan.
-If the student does not make progress on the plan, as determined by the absence intervention team, the attendance officer must file a

-- complaint in juvenile court against the student on the 61st day after the implementation of the absence intervention plan. - The districts also is required to have its attendance officer file a complaint against a student who, at any time during the implementation phase of the absence intervention plan, is absent without legitimate excuse 30 or more consecutive hours or 42 or more hours in one school month, unless the absence intervention team has determined that the student has made substantial progress on the absence intervention plan.
+- Within 7 school days of the triggering absence, the district will: - o Select members of the absence intervention team; and - Make 3 meaningful attempts to secure the participation of the student's parent or guardian on the absence intervention team. - Within 10 days of the triggering absence, the student will be assigned to the selected absence intervention team; - Within 14 school days after the assignment of the team, the district will develop the student's absence intervention plan; - Within 7 days after the plan is developed, the district shall make reasonable efforts to provide written notification to the student's parent or guardian; and - The student has 60 days to successfully implement the plan.
+If the student does not make progress on the plan, as determined by the absence intervention team, the attendance officer must file a complaint in juvenile court against the student on the 61st day after the implementation of the absence intervention plan.
+If, any time during the implementation phase of the absence intervention plan, the student is absent without legitimate excuse 30 or more consecutive hours or 42 or more hours in one school month, the district must have its attendance officer file a complaint against the student.
+This requirement does not apply if the absence intervention team has determined the student has made substantial progress on the absence intervention plan.